MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- Plateau in Monotonic Linear Interpolation -- A "Biased" View of Loss Landscape for Deep Networks. [[paper]](https://arxiv.org/abs/2210.01019)
+  - Xiang Wang, Annie N. Wang, Mo Zhou, Rong Ge.
+  - Key Word: Monotonic Linear Interpolation; Loss Landscapes.
+  - <details><summary>Digest</summary> We show that the MLI property is not necessarily related to the hardness of optimization problems, and empirical observations on MLI for deep neural networks depend heavily on biases.
+In particular, we show that interpolating both weights and biases linearly leads to very different influences on the final output, and when different classes have different last-layer biases on a deep network, there will be a long plateau in both the loss and accuracy interpolation (which existing theory of MLI cannot explain).

 - Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability. [[paper]](https://arxiv.org/abs/2209.15594)
   - Alex Damian, Eshaan Nichani, Jason D. Lee.
   - Key Word: Implicit Bias; Edge of Stability.